Modular Aquarium Management System

 - ESP32 Microcontroller

-- Provides built-in Wi-Fi for remote monitoring
+- Provides built-in Wi-Fi for telemetry and remote monitoring

 Sensors Used